 I lean back, sip my scotch, and consider.
 And I’m struck by the conflicted ways we so often go about our business.

 Harbinger smiles.
-“Ah, but ze rest of ze story.
-Notice—Mr. Markman learned all about brand management.
-He groomed himself for ze position he wanted so badly at Leo Burnett.
-He vas ready to go to work for ze premier agency.”
+“Ah, but remainder of story: Notice—Mr. Markman learned all about brand management.
+He groomed himself for position he vanted so badly at Leo Burnett.
+He vass ready to go to work for ze premier agency…”

 Find Chicago Venture Magazine at www.ChicagoVentureMagazine.com Comments and re-posts are welcomed and encouraged.
 This is not investment advice – do your own due diligence.
 I cannot guarantee accuracy but I give you my best.